 “I have elected not to carry medical malpractice insurance however, I agree to satisfy any adverse judgments up to the minimum amounts pursuant to s.
 458.320(5) (g)1, F. S. I understand that I must either post notice in a sign prominently displayed in my reception area or provide a written statement to any person to whom medical services are being provided that I have decided not to carry medical malpractice insurance.
 I understand that such a sign or notice must contain the wording specified in s.
 458.320(5) (g), F.S.”

-If you or a loved one suffered an injury due to the negligence of a doctor or other healthcare professional, call the Law Offices of Prosper Shaked for a free and confidential consultation with medical malpractice attorney Prosper Shaked.
+If you or a loved one suffered an injury due to the negligence of a doctor or other healthcare professional, call Prosper Shaked Accident Injury Attorneys PA for a free and confidential consultation with medical malpractice attorney Prosper Shaked.